-A welcoming destination where tourism benefits the environment, celebrates cultural diversity and drives economic prosperity is the Oregon we envision.
+A welcoming destination where tourism benefits the environment, celebrates cultural diversity and drives economic prosperity in every corner of the state, is the Oregon we envision.
 In 2021, the global tourism economy faced challenges brought on by the COVID-19 pandemic, climate change and high visitation, among others.
 Like so many businesses, attractions and destinations around the world, when the pandemic hit, we at Travel Oregon found ourselves in new territory.